Azure/Metro.AI.PowerShell/README.md

 # Create a simple helper agent
 $agent = New-MetroAIAgent -Model 'gpt-4o' -Name 'Helper' -Instructions 'You are a helpful assistant.'

-# Create a new conversation thread
+# Create a new conversation
 $conv  = New-MetroAIConversation

 # Send a message to the agent within the conversation
-$turn  = Invoke-MetroAIConversation -AgentName $agent.name -ConversationId $conv.id -Input "Hello, how can you help me today?" -Verbose
+$turn  = Invoke-MetroAIConversation -AgentId $agent.id -ConversationId $conv.id -UserInput "Hello, how can you help me today?" -Verbose

 # Display the agent's response
 $turn.AssistantText